-The next day, November 28th, between 4:00 and 5:00 P.M., the main detachment of soldiers that marched from the armory to the Milwaukee Road train station in Janesville where they boarded special cars that had been added to the Marquette to Chicago train.
+The next day, November 28, between 4:00 and 5:00 P.M., the main detachment of soldiers that marched from the armory to the Milwaukee Road train station in Janesville where they boarded special cars that had been added to the Marquette to Chicago train.
 One was a flatcar with the company’s two tanks on it.
-At some point, the train cars were uncoupled from the train and switched onto the Chicago & Northwestern line that went into Maywood, Illinois.
+At Richmond, Illinois, the train cars were uncoupled from the train and switched onto the Chicago & Northwestern line that went into Maywood, Illinois.
 There, the members of B Company boarded the train and their equipment – including their two tanks – was loaded onto the train.
-In Chicago, the train cars were switched onto the Illinois Central Railroad and taken to Ft.
+In Chicago, the train cars were switched onto the Monon Railroad which took them to Louisville.
+There the cars were transferred to the Illinois Central Railroad and taken to Ft.
 Knox arriving around 8:00 A.M.
 When they arrived, trucks were waiting at the station to take them to the fort.
 Their first housing were six men tents since their barracks were not finished.
 The battalion had a total of eight tanks which the soldiers were told not to abuse.

 After arriving, they spent the first six weeks in primary training.
 During week 1, the soldiers did infantry drilling; week 2, manual arms and marching to music; week 3, machine gun training; week 4, was pistol usage; week 5, M1 rifle firing; week 6, was training with gas masks, gas attacks, pitching tents, and hikes; weeks 7, 8, and 9 were spent learning the weapons, firing each one, learning the parts of the weapons and their functions, field stripping and caring for weapons, and the cleaning of weapons.